Manu577228/Vanilla-JS-AI-Story-And-Image-Generator-Tool/README.md

-# Welcome to AI-Story-And-Image-Generator-Tool !
+# Welcome to AI-Story-And-Image-Generator-Tool ! ( Created mainly for GEMINI API DEVELOPER COMPETITION )

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this project useful or interesting, don't forget to give it a ⭐️!